aryon/SOS-gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
-title: Share Our Sun
+title: Share Our Sun // Socially Distance Collectivism
 image: /img/hero-image.jpg
-heading: Great coffee with a conscience
+heading: "\U0001F31E"
-subheading: Support sustainable farming while enjoying a cup
+subheading: Share Our Story // Save Our Selves
 mainpitch:
-  title: Why Kaldi
+  title: "\U0001F31E"
-  description: >
+  description: >-
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    Share Our Sun is a virtual celebration during our shared season of Spring of our world's last remaining third place*, the sky above us.
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,